bando710/digital-profile-card/README.md

 Uncomment and set the `profileImage` to use a profile picture.
 If not set, the card will display your initials.

-Changing the Site Title
-To change the title of your site (the text that appears in the browser tab):

-Open the public/index.html file.
-Look for the <title> tag in the <head> section.
-Replace the content between the <title> tags with your desired site title.

-For example:
-htmlCopy<title>John Doe's Digital Profile</title>

-Save the file.
-The new title will be used when you next start your development server or build your project.

 ### Colors

 ```javascript